AkshitVerma01/Java-Projects/MatrixObjectsInstances/ReadMe.txt

     4. GroupID = com.companyname.projectname, ArtifactID = projectname, press enter for version,
         enter package name, press y for confirm
     5. Open the folder from file -> open folder
+    6. Add folder to workspace.
+File -> Add folder to workspace
-    6. Create a tasks.json file
+    7. Create a tasks.json file
-    7. Add a compile element to the file
+    8. Add a compile element to the file
         {
         "label": "compile",
         "type": "shell",